Jump to: "Becoming a Member"

 Andreea is a PhD student in EECS.
 Her interests lie broadly at the intersection of machine learning, robotics, and human-robot interaction.
 Her research tackles ways in which autonomous systems’ models of the world and of other agents (e.g. humans) can go wrong, and improve them for enhanced interaction between people and robots.

-Ellis Ratner
+ellis Ellis Ratner (Waymo)

-Sid Reddy
+sid Sid Reddy (startup)

-Sid is a PhD student in EECS.
+Sid was a PhD student in EECS.
 His goal is to accelerate the advent of intelligent robotic assistants, like brain-computer interfaces for prosthetic limb control and guidance systems for visually-impaired users.
 His research develops machine learning algorithms for augmenting human control and inferring models of human beliefs, preferences, and behavior.

-Lawrence Chan
+lawrence Lawrence Chan

 Lawrence is a PhD student in EECS.
 He focuses on learning human objectives despite systematic human biases.
 Lawrence is also an undergraduate alumn of the lab.

-Xiaocheng Mesut Yang
+mesut Xiaocheng Mesut Yang

 Mesut is a Master's student in EECS.